-In the numerical simulations we use the following OLTFs, which represent a double integrator agent with viscous friction, controlled by a PI controller:
+which represent double integrator agents with viscous friction, controlled by PI controllers.

-First, consider a path graph of 8 agents with OLTFs $\Mfi{i}(s)=\Mri{i}(s)=M_1(s)$ for $i=1,2,3,4$ and $\Mfi{i}(s)=\Mri{i}(s)=M_2(s)$ for $i=5,6,7,8$ and we set $k_p=1$.
+First, consider a path graph of 8 agents with OLTFs $\olf_{i}(s)=\olr_{i}(s)=\ol_1(s)$ for $i=1,2,3,4$ and $\olf_{i}(s)=\olr_{i}(s)=\ol_2(s)$ for $i=5,6,7,8$ and set $\gamma=1$.
 There is a soft boundary located between the \nth{4} and \nth{5} agent.
-The effect of the soft boundary along with wave-absorbing controllers on the first and rear-end agents is demonstrated in Fig.~\ref{fig:comp_soft_bound_N10_J}.
-The reflection at the boundary is revealed by the negative value of the $B$ component.
+The effect of the soft boundary along with wave-absorbing controllers on the first and last agents is demonstrated in Fig.~\ref{fig:comp_soft_bound_N10_J}.
+The reflection at the boundary is revealed by the negative value of the $B$ component at the end.

-Since $A$ and $B$ components always sum to to the output, it also validates that our decomposition is correct.
-Of course, $X_i$ could have been obtained using standard state-space or transfer function approaches, but it would not reveal the local properties (reflections) at the boundary and a way how the signal propagates.
-This is where our decomposition into waves become useful.
-Therefore, we think of the wave approach as a complementary tool to the traditional approaches.

-We have shown in \cite{Martinec2014a} that an absorber implemented on either end shortens the transient in a homogeneous system.
-In Fig. \ref{fig:Six_figs_pos_SB} we evaluate the transient responses for various absorbers.
+For a system with multiple boundaries (described in Fig. \ref{fig:multBoundDesc}), in Fig. \ref{fig:Six_figs_pos_SB} we evaluate the transient responses for various absorbers.
 Comparing the figures in the left column, we see that implementing the boundary absorbers improves the transient time.
 The reason is that without boundary absorbers, the reflections at the boundaries attenuate the wave propagating to the end, so the agents at the end react more slowly.
-For the absorber on the first agent (top-middle panel), the wave keeps reflecting between the soft boundary and the non-absorbing rear-end agent, which prolongs the transient.
-The implementation of the soft-boundary absorber (bottom-middle panel) shortens the transient a lot.
-The absorbers implemented on both the first and rear-end agents (top-right panel) cause a change of the steady-state value, as predicted by Lemma \ref{lem:DC_gain_SB}.
-This is solved by the soft-boundary absorber (bottom-right panel).
+For the absorber on the first agent (top-middle panel), the wave keeps reflecting between the boundaries, which prolongs the transient.
+The implementation of the boundary absorber (bottom-middle panel) shortens the transient a lot.
+The absorbers implemented on both the first and last agents (top-right panel) cause a change of the steady-state value.
+This is solved by adding boundary absorbers to all boundaries (bottom-right panel).
 Note that this solution shortens the transient time more than 10 times and removes oscillations from the transient response.